 The software has found that the SSR4 has failed.
-If a single oxygen probe is being used and you need to get the transmitter back working quickly, use the CALIBRATION menu function 18, Heater SSR Select, to change the heater output terminals.
-See chapter 8.2.9, Heater SSR fault correction.
+If only one probe is being used and you need to gets the transmitter back working quickly, use the Calibration Menu #18, Heater SSR Select, to change the heater output terminals.
+See Chapter 8.2.8 Heater SSR Fault Correction.